Trail Ridge: Mining

-The Trail Ridge Ore Body is at the southern end of the ridge.
-The sand in the Ore Body contains lenses of sand enriched with heavy metals, with an average content of 6% of metals including the titanium containing ores ilmenite and rutile, and zircon.
+The Trail Ridge Ore Body at the southern end contains lenses of sand enriched with heavy metals, with an average content of 6% of metals including the titanium containing ores ilmenite and rutile, and zircon.
 The DuPont chemical company has mined the sand of the Ore Body for titanium and other heavy metals since 1949.
 Titanium compounds limenite, leucoxene, and rutile make up 45% of the heavy metals in the sand.
 Other metal compounds in the sand include staurolite, zircon, kyanite, sillimanite, tourmaline, spinel, topaz, and carborundum.
-Titanium in the form of titanium dioxide is used as a pigment in paint, paper, plastic, and other products.
-Staurolite, which is rich in alumina, is used as an additive for cement and as a silica-free abrasive.
 Smaller quantities of monazite, which contains thorium and rare earths, are also recovered from the mined sand.

 In 1996, DuPont announced plans to open a titanium mine on Trail Ridge adjacent to the Okefenokee Swamp.
 After opposition to the mining developed, a "No Mine Agreement" was reached in 1999.
 DuPont transferred the mineral rights for 20,000 acre to the Okefenokee National Wildlife Refuge and the Conservation Fund in 2003.
 In 2019, Twin Pine Minerals proposed to mine titanium from a 2400 acre site (later reduced to 582 acre) on the Trail Ridge next to the Okefenokee Swamp.
 That proposal was also heavily opposed, and the mining company sold their land to the Conservation Fund in 2025 for $60 million.